-Please find belowthe summary document from the two community meetings held on the Bruce Peninsula this fall.
+Please find below the two summary documents from the community meetings held on the Bruce Peninsula in 2018 and 2017..

-Our hope is that this becomes a working document for communities.
+Our hope is that these reports become working documents for communities.
 The ideas that we as a community can implement can be on everyone’s agenda, and those that require government or legislative changes, our leadership can take those ideas to those that can explore and possibly implement them.

 Thank you for your patience as we pulled this information together.